tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 It can also be used when power level, attenuation, path and obstacle loss, snir, and realistic error modeling is needed.
 **TODO** redundancy

-Note that in showcases and tutorials, the scalar model is the most commonly used, it's a kind of default.
-It represents STUFF pretty realistically, but not very complex.
+Note that in showcases and tutorials, the scalar model is the most commonly used, it's a kind of arbitrary default.
+It represents signal power, attenuation, frequency bands/channels, and SNIR pretty realistically, but it's not very complex.
+When a less complex model is adequate in a showcase or tutorial, the unit disk model is used; when a more complex one is needed, the dimensional is used. **TODO**

 When a less complex model is adequate in a showcase or tutorial, the unit disk model is used; when a more complex one is needed, the dimensional is used. **TODO**

   **TODO** emphasize